The Trees of Childwall Fields

 4 Childwall Lane Slope

 Entering the site from Childwall Lane beside the school playing fields, past two fine ash trees, brings an immediate surprise – the small woodland area on the left slope is so diverse!
-There are over twenty species of trees here – ash, sycamore, balsam poplar, horse chestnut, English oak, wild cherry, hazel, holly, beech, elder, hawthorn, common lime, common osier, grey willow, Guelder rose, wayfaring tree, birch, goat willow and hornbeam.
+There are over twenty species of trees here – ash, sycamore, poplar, horse chestnut, English oak, wild cherry, hazel, holly, beech, elder, hawthorn, common lime, Crimean lime, common osier, grey willow, Guelder rose, wayfaring tree, birch, goat willow and hornbeam.
 But the pick of the bunch, set back just on the left of the entrance, is a small group of fine variegated sycamores.
 The large stand of aspen is best seen looking down the Slope from the Lower Field above.

 Most of the lime trees in the CWF reserve are common lime, so it’s interesting to find two mature small leaved limes in this lowest part of the site.
 The pollen records show that small leaved lime is among our oldest and most important native trees and 5000 years ago it was a dominant species in the ancient wood-pasture that covered this island.
-There is also a small grove of Wych elms.

 The Trees of Childwall Fields – Species List